sekhri101/personal-goals/README.md

 ## Things I'll Do Next Week
 - [ ] :deciduous_tree: Finish Treehouse project
 - [ ] :moneybag: Invoicing
-- [ ] :bee: Make another commit to PyBee
 - [x] :baseball: Catch up on DjangoCon US stuff
 - [x] :mortar_board: Make very micro-level list of stuff to do for ATX
-- [ ] :money_with_wings: Prepare Django Girls sponsor presentation
+- [x] :money_with_wings: Prepare Django Girls sponsor presentation (asked someone else to do this
 - [x] :package: Send address to Ola for stickers
 - [ ] :thought_balloon: Storify the feedback from my talk and save it somewhere.
 - :zap: Harry Potter and Blue Apron with S